amsterdamharu/docker-notes/putting_it_all_together/README.md

 Add a user harm (password harm) and give it access.

-(TODO: how to install dependencies in node_modules)
+**Install dependencies of the app:**

+You may need to run the squid container so npm can use it to fetch packages cached by squid.

+        docker run -it --rm \
+         -v $(pwd)/app:/app \
+         -w /app \
+         node:dev \
+         bash

+Then issue the following commands:

+        # following line is for npm to use the squid container
+        npm config set proxy http://172.17.42.1:3128/
+        npm install --verbose

-No installation required, build all the images with the Dockerfile provided.
+All the images with the Dockerfile provided.
 Images needed are

 - mongodb
 - redis